FourjsGenero/fgl_query_dialog/README.md

 ## Description

-This Genero BDL demo implements a generic SQL query dialog that builds the FROM and WHERE part of a SELECT statement.
+This Genero BDL demo implements a generic SQL query dialog that converts search criteria entered by the user, into a FROM and WHERE part to be used in a SELECT statement.

 Callers can configure the query dialog with DB table and column description, providing the database object names, the SQL types and a display label.